-As Certified Data Recovery Professionals we can recover data from all types of flash media.
+As Certified Data Recovery Professionals, flash drive data recovery is what we do.
+We can recover data from all types of flash media.
 This includes deleted or corrupt data, reformatted file systems and flash drives with damaged or broken USB connectors and circuit boards.

 Flash Drives were a great invention when they were first launched in the late 1990’s and were initially intended as a device to move data from computer to computer before the general use of networking or the internet.
 They initially had a very small storage capability (about 500MB), but as technology developed, the storage capacity of Flash Drives increased and people started using them for daily storage of data.
 However these small, inexpensive devices are surprisingly complex and the recovery of data from a failed unit is equally as complex.

 Inside most flash drives is a small circuit board with a USB connection soldered to one end.
 They are easily damaged, most commonly when attached to a laptop computer which has been moved or dropped.
 The data recovery process from a Flash Drive falls into 3 categories: